th2-net/th2-rpt-data-provider/README.md

 ##### SSE requests API
 `http://localhost:8080/search/sse/events` - create a sse channel of event metadata that matches the filter.
 Accepts following query parameters:
-- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **Required**.
+- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **One of the 'startTimestamp' or 'resumeFromId' must not be null**
+- `resumeFromId` - text, last event id.
+In order to continue the execution of an interrupted sse request, you need to send exactly the same request with an indication of the element ID, from which to resume data transfer.
+Defaults to `null`. **One of the 'startTimestamp' or 'resumeFromId' must not be null**

 - `parentEvent` - text - Will match events with the specified parent element.
 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of events to return.
 Defaults to `100`.
 - `endTimestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `startTimestamp`.
 When `searchDirection` is `previous`, `endTimestamp` must be less then `startTimestamp`.
 Defaults to `null` (the search is carried out endlessly into the past or the future).
-- `resumeFromId` - text, last event id.
-In order to continue the execution of an interrupted sse request, you need to send exactly the same request with an indication of the element ID, from which to resume data transfer.
-Defaults to `null`.
+- `limitForParent` - number - How many children for each parent do we want to request.
+Default `not limited`.

 - `FILTERS`:
 - `attachedMessageId` - Filters the events that are linked to the specified message id.
 Parameters: `values` - text, `negative` - boolean.
 If `true`, will match events that do not match those specified attached message id.
 If `false`, will match the events by their attached message id.
 Defaults to `false`.
 - `name` - Will match the events which name contains one of the given substrings.
 Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean - If `true`, will match events that do not match those specified `name`.
 If `false`, will match the events by their `name`.
 Defaults to `false`.
 - `type` - Will match the events which type contains one of the given substrings.
 Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean - If `true`, will match events that do not match those specified `type`.
 If `false`, will match the events by their `type`.
 Defaults to `false`.
+- `body` - Will match the events which body contains one of the given substrings.
+Parameters: `values` - text, accepts multiple values, case-insensitive, `negative` - boolean - If `true`, will match events that do not match those specified `type`.
+If `false`, will match the events by their `type`.
+Defaults to `false`.
+- `status` - Will match the events which status equals that specified.
+Parameters: `values` - boolean. `negative` - boolean - If `true`, will match events that do not match those specified `status`.
+If `false`, will match the events by their `status`.
+Defaults to `false`.

 `http://localhost:8080/search/sse/messages` - create a sse channel of messages that matches the filter.
 Accepts following query parameters:
-- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **Required**.
+- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **One of the 'startTimestamp' or 'resumeFromId' must not be null**
+- `resumeFromId` - text, last message id.
+In order to continue the execution of an interrupted sse request, you need to send exactly the same request with an indication of the element ID, from which to resume data transfer.
+Defaults to `null`. **One of the 'startTimestamp' or 'resumeFromId' must not be null**

 - `stream` - text, accepts multiple values - Sets the stream ids to search in.
 Case-sensitive. **Required**.
 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of messages to return.
 Defaults to `100`.
 - `endTimestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `startTimestamp`.
 When `searchDirection` is `previous`, `endTimestamp` must be less then `startTimestamp`.
 Defaults to `null` (the search is carried out endlessly into the past or the future).
-- `resumeFromId` - text, last message id.
-In order to continue the execution of an interrupted sse request, you need to send exactly the same request with an indication of the element ID, from which to resume data transfer.
-Defaults to `null`.

 - `FILTERS`: